jbowerman23/Computing-Systems/ptnotes.md

   - If we just run a program, how can OS make sure the program doesn't do anything that we don't want it to do, while still running it efficiently?
   - When we are running a process, how does OS stop it from running and switch to another process(i.e., how does OS implement time sharing)?
 - Without limits on running programs, the OS would not be in control of anything

+---
+### Context Switch and Mode Switch

+- An interrupt, exception or syscall results in a mode switch
+- Context switch: An operating system may choose to save a process' state and restore another process' state -> preemption
+- Context switch
+  - Switch to kernel mode
+  - Save hardware execution state so that it can be restored later
+  - Load another processes's hardware execution state
+  - Return (to the restored process)